amankumarsingh77/logical-interview-prep/problem4/question.md

 ---

+## Hints

+- Think about how to structure your Go code to handle the concurrency, error handling, and the timeout
+- Consider using goroutines and channels for concurrent execution
-I encourage you to think out loud as you approach this.
-How would you structure your Go code to handle the concurrency, error handling, and the timeout?
-You can start by describing your high-level plan, or you can jump straight into the code.
+- You can start by describing your high-level plan, or jump straight into the code